mixmastamyk/console/docs/additional.rst

 .. rubric:: Initializing Your Own

+*"I love the smell of napalm in the morning."—Lt.
+Col. Kilgore*

 To configure auto-detection, palette support, or detect other output streams besides stdout, one may build palette objects yourself: